cpt-westphalen/java-easy-daily-review/README.md

 This is a final project for the Java Developer course of [+PraTI](https://maisprati.alfamidia.com.br/).

-For data persistence, I decided to mock the database with text files, so I could learn how to read/write to files and move throw folders in Java.
+For data persistence, I decided to mock the database with text files, so I could learn how to read/write to files and move through folders in Java.
 The project requirements did not include data persistency.

 ### Folder Structure / Software Layers